 Paper 1: Life Processes in Plants and Animals (150 Marks)

 This paper focuses on how organisms function and reproduce.
+It is technical and requires precise terminology.

 1. Reproduction in Vertebrates (±8 Marks)